SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/change_notes.rst

 Imaging
 ^^^^^^^
 - Fix for negative values in variance plane.
-- Stop re-doing photometry for standards when applyin calibration factors.
+- Stop re-doing photometry for standards when applying calibration factors.

 FORCAST Redux v1.0.5 (2015-05-27)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~